harlows/eResources/Panopto/student-assignments.md

 # Student assignments

-There is a new Panopto assignment tool that you can add via the Add an activity or resource menu in Moodle.
+There is a new <a href="https://www.waikato.ac.nz/students/eresources/moodle/assignments/panopto-assignments/" target="_blank">Panopto assignment</a> tool that you can add via the Add an activity or resource menu in Moodle.
 The Moodle plugin manages all the creation and permission settings and assignments can be graded.

 ![](images/activitiesandresourcespicker_panoptoassignment.jpg)